Planning for emergencies

 - a list of medicines and how and when they should be given

-- their care needs, such as what they usually eat and drink and details of personal care
+- care needs, such as what they usually eat and drink and details of personal care

-- a list of the regular support services they get and upcoming appointment dates, times and locations
+- a list of the regular support services they use and upcoming appointment dates, times and locations

 - anything else you think someone taking over for you in a hurry would need to know